uiuc-arc/AxProf/README.md

 AxProf
 ======

 A framework for accuracy profiling of randomized approximate algorithm implementations.
-See `paper.pdf` for a full description of AxProf (to appear in ICSE 2019).
+See `ICSE-2019-Paper.pdf` for a full description of AxProf (to appear in ICSE 2019).

 ---